-These registers can be used for general-purpose tasks.
-The USTAT (4) registers allow easy bit manipulations (Set, Clear, Toggle, Test, XOR) for all peripheral registers (control/status).
+Universal registers can be used for general-purpose tasks.
+The USTAT (4) registers allow easy bit manipulations (Set, Clear, Toggle, Test, XOR) for all peripheral control and status registers.

 The data bus exchange register (PX) permits data to be passed between the 64-bit PM data bus and the 64-bit DM data bus, or between the 40-bit register file and the PM/DM data bus.
 These registers contain hardware to handle the data width difference.